-When some businesses are quoting $10,000-$12,000 or more for hearing aids, it is easy to understand why there is a perception in the community that hearing loss treatment is expensive.
+When some businesses are quoting $10,000-$12,000 or more for hearing aids, it is easy to understand why there is a perception in that hearing loss treatment is expensive.

-When it comes to hearing loss, people in Australia wait, on average, seven years to address their loss – a wait that could cost them socially, economically and emotionally.
-Principal Audiologist and owner of Clarity Hearing + Balance in Mackay, Grant Collins, says one of the biggest reasons for that delay is the perception of high cost, but it is his goal to remove that barrier.
+Principal Audiologist and owner of Queensland based Clarity Hearing + Balance, Grant Collins, says one of the biggest reasons for that delay is the perception of high cost, but it’s his aim to remove that barrier.

 Mr Collins says there is no reason why costs should be so high.
 To reduce costs for their patients, Clarity operate under what Mr Collins calls an “unbundled” hearing loss treatment model.

-“At Clarity we separate our clinical audiology fees from the device costs.
-This means you pay separately for the advice we give you and for the devices you may end up being recommended,” Mr Collins said.
+“At Clarity we separate our clinical audiology fees from the cost of the hearing aid.
+This means you pay separately for the advice we give you (just like you would at your GP or physio) and for the devices you may end up being recommended,” Mr Collins said.

 “Operators who bundle those two items together will offer their clinical services for free, or at very low cost, to get you in the door.
-This though means they are almost forced to recommend and sell you hearing aids in order to pay the rent, even if you may not need them,” Mr Collins continued.
-“They derive their income from sales… not from clinical advice.
-Some operators even have sales targets and commissions for their staff.”
+This though means they are almost forced to recommend and sell you hearing aids in order to pay the rent, even if they won’t provide you with any real benefit,” Mr Collins continued.
+“They derive their income from sales… not from clinical advice.”

 “There should be no room at all for sales targets or commissions in what is a health aid industry,” Mr Collins said.